connollydean/Markdwon-Tutorial/Partitioning.md

 ![](images/dutil1.png)

-Next, you should see a prompt asking you if you'd like to create an APFS Volume or legitemately partition your drive.
+Next, you should see a prompt asking you if you'd like to create an APFS Volume or legitimately partition your drive.
 Click "Partition".

 ![](images/dutil2.png)